nkashaev/Replication_SRPwME/README.md

 This folder contains functions and modules used in Appendix E1 that do not use CUDA.

--   `ED_data_load.jl` â this function loads the data.
+-   `ED_data_load.jl`  -- this function loads the data.

--   `myfun_IU_meandisc.jl` â the moment function for testing the IU-ED-model.
+-   `myfun_IU_meandisc.jl`  -- the moment function for testing the IU-ED-model.

--   `warm_start_searchdelta_justcvex_IU.jl` â this function generates the initial element of the MCMC chain for testing the IU-ED-model.
+-   `warm_start_searchdelta_justcvex_IU.jl`  -- this function generates the initial element of the MCMC chain for testing the IU-ED-model.

 ### `cudafunctions`

 This folder contains functions and modules used in Appendix E1 that use CUDA.

--   `cuda_chainfun_IU_meandisc.jl` â this code generates the MCMC chain for testing the IU-ED-model.
+-   `cuda_chainfun_IU_meandisc.jl`  -- this code generates the MCMC chain for testing the IU-ED-model.

--   `cuda_fastoptim_IU_counter.jl` â this code constructs the objective function for testing the IU-ED-model.
+-   `cuda_fastoptim_IU_counter.jl`  -- this code constructs the objective function for testing the IU-ED-model.

 `Appendix_E2`
 -------------

 ### `Rootfiles`

--   `E2_main.jl` â the code tests for the collective model using data from couplesâ households.
+-   `E2_main.jl`  -- the code tests for the collective model using data from couplesâ households.

 **Machine/Execution time:** PC1 / 1.3h.